Skip to Content

 Top things to do in Rye, East Sussex

-The top photo spots in Rye are Mermaid Street and leading on from that, West Street (the top two photos in this post).
-The views from the top of St Mary’s Church also shouldn’t be missed.
-More on that later.
+The top photo spots in Rye are Mermaid Street and, leading on from that, West Street (the top two photos in this post).
+The views from the top of St Mary’s Church are also not to be missed, and this is one of the best free things to do in Rye.

-There are many other free things to do in Rye.
-Have fun exploring the tiny cobbled lanes leading off it.
-It’s my favourite thing to do in Rye.
-A weekend break in Rye should always include some ghost-hunting so listen out for the ghostly footsteps of smugglers past running through the narrow cobbled alleyways.
+A weekend break in Rye should always include some ghost-hunting, so listen out for the ghostly footsteps of smugglers running through the narrow cobbled alleyways.

 The Landgate in Rye